Testing for stationarity of functional time series in the frequency domain: Empirical results

-constant Frobenius norm $\kappa_2=-0.81$, and innovations as in (a); \item[(f)] The structural break FAR(2) variables $X_1,\ldots,X_T$ given in the following way. \begin{itemize} \item For $t\leq 3T/8$, the operators are as in (b) but with Frobenius norms $\kappa_1=0.7$ and $\kappa_2=0.2$, and innovations as in (a); \item For $t> 3T/8$, the operators are as in (b) but with Frobenius norms $\kappa_1=0$ and $\kappa_2=-0.2$, and innovations as in (a) but with variances $\mathrm{Var}(\langle\varepsilon_t,\psi_l\rangle)=2\exp((l-1)/10)$. \end{itemize} \end{itemize} All other aspects of the simulations are as in Section~\ref{subsec:empirical:null}.
+constant operator norm $\kappa_2=-0.81$, and innovations as in (a); \item[(f)] The structural break FAR(2) variables $X_1,\ldots,X_T$ given in the following way. \begin{itemize} \item For $t\leq 3T/8$, the operators are as in (b) but with operator norms $\kappa_1=0.7$ and $\kappa_2=0.2$, and innovations as in (a); \item For $t> 3T/8$, the operators are as in (b) but with operator norms $\kappa_1=0$ and $\kappa_2=-0.2$, and innovations as in (a) but with variances $\mathrm{Var}(\langle\varepsilon_t,\psi_l\rangle)=2\exp({{-}}(l-1)/10)$. \end{itemize} \end{itemize} All other aspects of the simulations are as in Section~\ref{subsec:empirical:null}.
 The processes studied under the alternative provide intuition for the behavior of the proposed tests under different deviations from the null hypothesis.
 DGP (d) is time-varying only through the innovation structure, in the form of a slowly varying variance component.
 The first-order autoregressive structure is independent of time.
 DGP (e) is a time-varying second-order FAR process for which the first autoregressive operator varies with time.
 The final DGP in (f) models a structural break, a different type of alternative.
 Here, the process is not locally stationary as prescribed under the alternative in this paper, but piecewise stationary with the two pieces being specified as two distinct FAR(2) processes.

 The empirical power of the various test statistics for the processes in (d)--(f) are in Table~\ref{tab:alt}.
 Power results are roughly similar across the selected values of $M$ for both statistics.
-For DGP (d), power is low for the small sample sizes $T=64$ for the eigenbased statistics and even lower for the fixed projection statistics.
-It is at 100\% for all $T$ larger or equal to 256.
-The low power is explained by the form of the time-varying variance which takes $1024$ observations to complete a full cycle of the sine and cosine components.
-In the situation of the smallest sample size, this slowly varying variance appears more stationary, explaining why rejections of the null are less common.
-Generally, the eigenbased statistics performs better than its fixed projection counterpart for this process.
+For DGP (f) and to some extend for DGP (d), power is low for the small sample sizes $T=64$.
+It reaches 100\% for all $T$ larger or equal to 256 for all DGPs but (f), where close to perfect detection is reached for $T=512$.
+Generally, the standardized statistics is slightly more unstable than its unstandardized counterpart for DGP (e), while both statistics behave remarkably similar for the other processes.
+The results for DGP (f) indicate that the proposed statistics have power against structural break alternatives.
+This is intuitive since the second-order structure is in this case not invariant under translations of time and hence induces a non-zero mean in the test statistics.